Princeton-CDH/lenape-timetree/content/leaves/cultural-property.md

 ---
 branch: The University
 display_date: 1879-1885
-display_title: Cultural Property
+display_title: Repossession
 sort_date: 1882
 tags:
 - missions
 - cultural property
+- dispossession
 - alumni
+- Sheldon Jackson
-title: The Art Museum
+title: Art Museum
 ---

 Sheldon Jackson begins to donate Native American cultural belongings mostly from Alaska, the Pacific Northwest Coast, and the Southwest to the Princeton Theological Seminary.
 The collection is supplemented by additional Jackson donations in 1883 and 1885.
 In 1886, William Libbey (‘1877) returns from an expedition in Alaska with Yakutat Tlingit material, including materials from a shaman’s grave.
 In 1882, the collection is transferred to the College of New Jersey, and the Museum of Geology and Archaeology (in what is now the faculty room in Nassau Hall), and subsequently to Guyot Hall.
 The collection is now on loan to the Princeton University Art Museum.
 These belongs were the subject of an exhibit and discussion in a [2023 symposium](https://humanities.princeton.edu/event/tlingit-art-spirit-and-ancestry-healing-histories-of-dispossession/).